Fiduciary Financial Advisors

 A fiduciary is a person who holds a position of trust.

-Who holds a bigger position of trust than a person who influences or controls the investment of your assets?
+Who holds a more important position of trust than a financial advisor who will influence or control the investment of your retirement assets?

 Who is a Fiduciary?

 Financial firms and professionals who are fiduciaries have the following characteristics.
 They are:

 - Compensated with fees

 - Allowed to provide advice and ongoing services